gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 ```

 Note that cycles and dependency chains longer than a week will be rejected.
+Otherwise, updates could take up to 7 weeks to propagate.

+Changing the version or schedule completely resets progress.
+Releasing new client versions multiple times a week has the potential to starve dependent groups from updates.

 Note the MVP version of this resource will not support host UUIDs, groups, or backpressure, and will use the following simplified UX with `agent_auto_update` field.
 This field will remain indefinitely, to cover agents that do not present a known host UUID, as well as connected agents that are not matched to a group.